 QYOU Media India Selects SpringServe as Its Primary Ad Server

-QYOU Media India’s Q PLAY app partners with SpringServe to connect advertisers with viewers across OTT and CTV

-/EIN News/ -- MUMBAI, India, March 15, 2023 (GLOBE NEWSWIRE) -- SpringServe, the leading independent TV ad serving platform now part of Magnite (NASDAQ: MGNI), has announced that QYOU Media India has selected them as primary ad server.
+MUMBAI, India, March 15, 2023 (GLOBE NEWSWIRE) -- SpringServe, the leading independent TV ad serving platform now part of Magnite MGNI, has announced that QYOU Media India has selected them as primary ad server.
 The move comes as QYOU Media India strengthens its focus on providing the highest quality experience for viewers across its premium content library, with an aim to connect more advertisers with viewers.

 QYOU Media India's Q PLAY entertainment app has a growing presence on Connected TV with channels including – The Q, Q Marathi, The Q Kahaniyan, The Q Comedistaan and Q GameX.
 The entertainment network's channels deliver popular digital content from digital creators for young Indian viewers.
 With the burgeoning growth of Connected TV in India, QYOU Media India is focused on expanding its digital footprint with the addition of valuable service partners like SpringServe.